xquyvu/ez-expense/deployment/USER_GUIDE.md

 If you encounter issues:

-1. Check the terminal/command window for error messages
+1. Check the 2 log files (`ez-expense.log` and `ez-expense-fe.log`) in the same folder as the executable for error messages
 2. Ensure your `.env` file is properly configured
 3. Try restarting the application
-4. Check that no other applications are using ports 3000 or 9222
+4. Check that no other applications are using ports 5001 or 9222.
+If there is, close them and restart EZ-Expense

 ### Updates